Nyabsi/blog/blogs/pico-4-ultra-review.md

 Unique feature of Pico 4 Ultra is it's capability to take Spatial images and Videos through screen capture instead of a dedicated camera app, this allows you to record spatial footage even in games which can be viewed with the built Photos app.

 It's really hard to explain through text, but it lets you take a snapshot in time and eternally preserve it, and view it as if you were there.
 It's a really cool feature.

+### PC(VR) Streaming

+Pico 4 Ultra has multiple options for PCVR Streaming but I will be focusing and talking about PICO Connect as that's what you're getting when you purchase the headset.

+PICO Connects supports up to 1000 Mbps H.264 / 150 Mbps HEVC with Wired connection and 300 Mbps H.264 / 150 Mbps Wireless.

+Using PICO Connect with a wire at 1000 Mbps H.264 is the best PCVR visual clarity you can get out of the device, but if you prefer using wireless then 300 Mbps H.264 is also a great option it does look okay.

+The PICO Connect has a lot of latency, which really for me personally makes it unbearable for fast-phased games like Beat Saber on Steam but some people are less prone to it.

+PICO Connect also supports streaming up to 3 monitors, and if you only have one, two or no monitors, no worries PICO Connect got you covered with upto 3 virtual monitors that you can create.

+### Spatial Content

+As previously concluded, Pico can record and view spatial content inside the headset.

+But it also can import spatial content recorded with devices such as Apple Vision Pro, iPhone 16 or you can convert your existing pictures and videos into spatial content through the Pico headset and the Pico mobile app.